natclark/append/README.md

 **WARNING: This app is a prototype that is still being built.
 There will be bugs and missing features.**

-**WARNING: Currently, Append is best enjoyed on laptops and desktop devices.**
+**WARNING: Currently, Append is best enjoyed with modern browsers on laptops and desktop devices.**

 **WARNING: Currently, Append relies on a third party, [Web3.Storage](https://web3.storage), which is maintained by [Protocol Labs](https://protocol.ai).
 Implementing fallbacks and ultimately full decentralization is on the roadmap.**